-K6 Telephone Kiosk, Stonebridge Green List Entry: 1275166 TQ 91196 5.32 A number of other sites/objects in the archaeological heritage and historic landscape have been identified and reinforce the historic pattern of settlement.
+- 5.32 A number of other sites/objects in the archaeological heritage and historic landscape have been identified and reinforce the historic pattern of settlement.
 For example, a Roman road crosses the south of the parish; a 2nd Century AD cremation burial was found to the west of Potters Forstal with Romano-British pottery sherds; a series of rectilinear cropmarks to the south of Field Farm may be prehistoric in date; a late Mesolithic 'Thames Pick' was found at Kingsland Farm in 1966; a polished Neolithic adze was found in 1968 near Stonebridge Green and numerous iron age coins have been found across the parish.

-5.33 The ENP steering group organised a village workshop in the summer of 2018 to identify any additional 'heritage' sites and features that residents felt were worthy of protection.
+In the post-medieval and modern period there are indications of a possible moated manor site at Wanden and a smock mill at New Stone Farm.
+There is also a designated site on Bedlam Lane where a Hawker Hurricane crashed during the 2nd World War and which is under the protection of the Military Remains Act 1986. - 5.33 The ENP steering group organised a village workshop in the summer of 2018 to identify any additional 'heritage' sites and features that residents felt were worthy of protection.
 The list obtained from the workshop, and in subsequent consultation, identified buildings and heritage assets that are currently not on the Ashford Borough statutory list and which are proposed as non-designated Parish Heritage Assets in addition to those buildings or features already protected as Listed Buildings.
 These have local significance for their historic, archaeological and architectural interest and their contribution to the communal life of the parish.
 The list has been assessed using Historic England guidelines (Historic England Advice Note 7, Local Heritage Listing) and was endorsed by residents in November 2019.
-The list and assessment of non-designated heritage assets is provided in Appendix 2.
-The list will be reviewed by the EPC every 5-7 years as there are a number of potential historic assets from the modern era that need investigation as well as assets as yet unknown and awaiting discovery.

-5.34 The purpose of this policy is to ensure the protection of a list of non- designated local heritage assets identified by the local community and assessed using Historic England guidelines.
+The list will be reviewed by EPC every 5-7 years as there are a number of potential historic assets from the modern era that need investigation as well as assets as yet unknown. - 5.34 The purpose of this policy is to ensure the protection of both designated and non-designated local heritage assets.

-Egerton NP Policy P5 - Local
+Egerton NP Policy P5 - Local Heritage Assets